 Keeping cloud costs low can be difficult for any organization but it can be especially difficult for those who are new to cloud computing.

 For example, virtual machines on any cloud platform remain an expense even if they are idle or unused.
-On average, 15% of the cloud costs are associated with unattended and inactive services because such services are still leasing compute power.
-Businesses need to be careful about their cloud resource usage and spend accordingly.
+On average, 15% of the cloud cost is associated with unattended and inactive services because such services are still leasing compute power.
+Businesses need to be careful about their cloud resource usage and consider cloud storage pricing accordingly.
 If you are not using particular resources or services – terminate it.
 These idle services or instances can be stopped manually through the cloud portals or by scheduling automated processes using scripts.

 Automated scheduling is the most cost-effective method because it’s a one-time job and does not require ongoing human involvement to monitor all cloud services or instances.
 One can set up cloud instances to run during designated time windows (e.g. from Monday to Friday only) and can group worker nodes to stay alive, so they are not terminated after scheduled hours.
 In case you do not need the Virtual Machines and services, make a point to retire and eliminate the cost.

 If you aren’t utilizing an auto-scaling mechanism then you are missing out on a key benefit of cloud computing.
 What auto-scaling does is, it buys capacity as needed; scaling up or down when required.
 The most common mistake in cloud engagements is buying more capacity than necessary.
-The more cost-effective method is to simply automatically resize your capacity as requirements dictate.
+The more cost-effective method is to simply automatically resize your capacity as requirements dictate, without spending a lot on cloud storage pricing.

 The figure above shows an implementation of an auto-scaling feature.
 As you can see, when a system reaches a threshold, another cloud instance is added to relieve the pressure.
 One use case is when a cloud instance serves all the user’s requests and fulfills their demand; however, the traffic only increases exponentially at peak hours.
 In such a case, a more appropriate approach will be to use an auto-scaling feature rather than using a more significant capacity cloud instance, which would be costly.
 This feature can automatically add up the same specification, additional instance, and balance the traffic load.
 When the user traffic falls to a reasonable threshold, the scaled instance will automatically shut down to save cost.